fregante/chrome-webstore-upload-cli/README.md

   Options
     --source          Path to either a zip file, or a directory to be zipped (Defaults to cwd if not specified) --extension-id      The ID of the Chrome Extension --client-id         OAuth2 Client ID
     --client-secret     OAuth2 Client Secret
     --refresh-token     OAuth2 Refresh Token
-    --auto-publish    Can be used with the "upload" command
+    --auto-publish      Can be used with the "upload" command --trusted-testers   Can be used with the "publish" command

   Examples
     Upload new extension archive to the Chrome Web Store